Property Assessments

 Property assessment is a key part of the municipal taxation process.
 Assessment is the process of valuing all properties within a jurisdiction using a specified appraisal technique.

 The Saskatchewan Assessment Management Agency (SAMA) is an independent agency bound by provincial legislation that provides property assessment services to Saskatchewan municipalities.
 The Town of Kindersley’s Assessor works with SAMA to determine reliable assessment values for local properties.
 Properties are re-assessed every four years.
-2021 was a re-assessment year in Saskatchewan.
-2025 is the next re-assessment year.
+2025 is a re-assessment year in Saskatchewan.

 It is important to recognize that property assessment values may not necessarily reflect market value growth, except when re-evaluation updates occur every four years.
 When property assessments are calculated, a base date is selected and the assessment reflects the value of the property as it would have existed on that base date.